Skip to content

 3. Go to your local library and give the librarian a copy.
 Ask if she will carry your book.
 You can also ask if you can give a workshop or presentation on writing and/or on getting a book published.

 4. Contact your local newspapers and ask if they will do a feature on you.
 Local papers look for local news.
 Having an author in the neighborhood is news.
-When my book, Day’s End Lullaby, became available, my local paper did an article on the book and on me.
+When my book, Day’s End Lullaby, became available, my local paper ran an article on the book and me.
 It was great exposure.

 This is another useful marketing tool that will increase your visibility and build your author platform.